 In our shoe dictionary you can read everything you need to know about the quality ofCrocket's Shoes:What does "welt-sewn shoes" actually mean?
 What are the classic shoe shapes?
 And what sole types?
 And finally, how should leather shoes be maintained to last long and always look good?

 Welt-sewn shoes in Handwork

-A lot has changed, but the one thing has not changed: John Crocket shoes are handmade as always.
+A lot has changed, but the one thing has not: John Crocket shoes are handmade as always.
 Certainly machines such as for example sewing the frame seam help, but for each pair the leather is cut by hand, pulled on the bars and cleaned by hand.